Supporting trade unions and democracy in Burma

 Please support the campaign to end rape and sexual violence in Burma and sign the pledge here:

-Burma Campaign are calling for the immediate and unconditional release of two union leaders, Naing Htay Lwin and Myo Min Min.
+Burma Campaign UK are calling for the immediate and unconditional release of two union leaders, Naing Htay Lwin and Myo Min Min.
 They were arrested in February 2015 for protesting without the Burmese government’s permission.

 Naing Htay lwin and Myo Min Min are two union leaders from Rangoon who work in garment factories.
 Garment workers in Rangoon are protesting over pay and working conditions in their factories.
 An average garment worker gets paid only 43 US cents an hour.
 To make ends meet, they have to do two days overtime, meaning they often work 7 days a week.